hipotures/identity/README.md

 ![Screenshot of the window.](data/resources/screenshots/screenshot1.png)

+## Format support

+Identity uses GStreamer, and therefore your system's or Flatpak GNOME Platform's installed GStreamer plugins.
+In particular, Identity won't work at all without the `playbin3` element (typically in `gst-plugins-base`) as well as the `gtksink` element (typically in `gst-plugins-good`, although sometimes extracted into its own package).

 ## Building

 The easiest way is to clone the repository with GNOME Builder and press the Build button.